JamesClonk/notes/coffee.md

 - 2:00-2:05 - gently swirl
 - 2:05-3:00 - let it drain
 - 3:00+ - should be done roughly after hitting the 3min. mark
-  - Note: as a general rule, lighter roasts tend to have longer drawndown times, darker roasts are quicker.
+  - Note: as a general rule, lighter roasts tend to have longer drawdown times, darker roasts are quicker.
 (Has something to do with fines production in the Comandante I guess)
 - done, enjoy! 😋☕👌

 ---